albertz/mouse-scroll-wheel-acceleration-userspace/README.md

 both to listen to scroll events, and also to send out further scroll events.

-It is written in a way that it might be cross platform (not really tested).
+It is written in a way that it is cross platform.
+It even works on MacOSX in addition to the OS scroll acceleration, such that you can further increase the acceleration.

-# Installation
+## Installation

     pip install -r requirements.txt

-# Usage
+## Usage

 Example: